rpytel1/supercomputing-labs/lab2/blogpost.md

 ## Metric optimization
 As it was mentioned in the report of the first lab assignment, we decided that in the metric to optimize we should take into account both the performance of the system and the cost of the machines used.
 As a result, we decided to maximize the *throughput / cost* ratio, where *throughput = dataset size / execution time* and *cost = number of instances x price per hour x execution time / 60*

 To do so, we varied the number of core nodes used so that the price would decrease, at the expense of performance degradation of course.
 The configurations that provided the best results so far were tested, meaning 7 executors per node with the Garbage First Garbage Collector (G1GC) applied, for a varying number of core nodes, ranging from 10 to 20 with a step of 5.
 We attempted to retain the processing time lower or close to 10 minutes, so that the execution time could be still considered adequate.
 The results of our experimentation can be seen in the following table.
+The complete graphs of these executions can be found in the [respective images folders](https://github.com/rpytel1/supercomputing-labs/tree/master/lab2/images) of this repository.

 Number of Core Nodes | Processing Time (min) | Dataset size (TB) | Price/hour per node ($/h)| Total cost ($) | Our metric :------: | :-------: | :------: | :--------: | :-----------: | :----------: